minhdang1110/react-citibikes/README.md

 * Uses CSS or styled components to style application
 * Frontend uses Axios requests
 * App renders in browser
 * On project submission console.log() statements must be commented
 * Be written with kebab-case CSS class names (e.g. this-is-the-class-name)
 * Be written with semantic, camelCase JavaScript variable names
 * Pseudocode/comments that describe functionality should be throughout each component
 * `DONE` Has readme.md file at the root of repository
 * `DONE` readme file clearly documents the purpose of the project as a problem statement
-* readme file clearly documents the target end user for this program.
+* `DONE` readme file clearly documents the target end user for this program.
 * `DONE` Using a 3rd party api
 * A minimum of 90 GitHub commits